stoneild/edu_decimal/README.md

 make [goal]
 ```

-## The following matrix operations have been implemented
+## The following operations have been implemented
 ### Arithmetic Operators

 | Operator name | Operators  | Function                                                                           |